NotMaxee/Discord-Reddit-Feed/README.md

 ### Configuration

-Update the ``config.py`` file according to your needs.
-The following settings exist:
+Create a new ``config.py`` file using the ``config.py.template`` and update it according to your needs.
+For your convenience, all available settings are also listed below:

 | Field                     | Type      | Description                                                               |
 | :-                        | :-        | :-                                                                        |